sammijahidul/Classification-Model/README.md

 # Classification-Model
-Applied 7 different Classification Algorithm in same simple dataset to find out the best Classification Model for that particular dataset
-Features in the dataset -
+Applied 7 different Classification Algorithm in same simple dataset to find out the best Classification Model for that particular dataset, Features in the dataset:
 * User ID
 * Gender
 * Age (used this one as first key feature (Independent Varriable))